bitnine-oss/agensgraph/README.md

         ```sh
         $ ./sh ag-env.sh
         ```
-        OR, if you installed AgensGraph elsewhere, you can also do so by editing your `/.bashrc` file with the following command:
+        OR, if you installed AgensGraph elsewhere, you can also do so by editing your `/.bashrc` file (`/.bash_profile` on macOS) with the following command:
         ```sh
         $ echo "export PATH=/path/to/agensgraph/bin:\$PATH" >> ~/.bashrc
         ```